-The formation of HCA was a milestone in community and consumer engagement in South Australia.
+The formation of Health Consumers Alliance of SA Inc (HCA) was a milestone in community and consumer engagement in South Australia.
 For many years, people active in health issues knew that it was an uphill battle to have their voices heard and actioned in the health system.

 Early in 2001, the South Australian Council of Social Services began exploring strategies for more effective consumer participation in health and community services, auspicing a project funded by the SA Department of Human Services.